jhumelsine/jhumelsine.github.io/_posts/2024-02-27-composite-design-pattern.md

 When I presented an image for Composable patterns in [Composable Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html), I had to be careful not to present Composite itself.

 Here is the Gang of Four’s (GoF) Composite design:
+* The overall design looks like a version of [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) except for the propagating reference from `Composite` back up to `Component`.
-* An interface, `Component`, resides at the top of the design which is consistent with the other composable design patterns.
+* An interface, `Component`, resides at the top of the design which is consistent with the design patterns we've seen thus far.
 * `Leaf` is a `Component`.
 I suspect that the GoF called it a _Leaf_, since all trees in this pattern terminate with a leaf node. _Terminal_ could have been another term, which the GoF will use for the same concept in a future pattern.
 If I weren’t using the GoF’s nomenclature, I might have considered calling it _Atomic_ in that these leaf/non-terminal nodes contain a single nugget of behavior that cannot be reduced to smaller parts.
 They are our Lego Bricks.
 They are our logic gates.
 They are the atoms of our periodic table.
 * `Leaf` is a placeholder.
 In most designs, there will be many _Leaf_ classes.
-Each Lego Brick type could be its own leave class.
-Each AND, OR and NOT gate could be its own leave class.
+Each Lego Brick type could be its own leaf class.
+Each AND, OR and NOT gate could be its own leaf class.
 Each atom in the periodic table could be its own leaf class.
 * `Composite` is the heart of the design. `Composite` is a `Component` that propagates to a list of `Component`s.
 It’s self-referential definition ensures that propagation traverses throughout the entire Composite object tree.
 * The number of `components` within the `Composite` is not fixed, so the tree structure can expand as deep or as wide as needed.
 I only showed one mechanism for adding `components` to the `Composite`.
 There could be others.
 I also didn’t show additional mechanisms to read, update or delete `components`.
 A production quality design may want them as well.
 * If more composite context is desired, then additional domain specific `Composite` classes could extend `Composite` or delegate to it, as we’ll see in the Use Case example.
-* The overall design looks like a version of [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) except for the propagating reference from `Composite` back up to `Component`.
 * The `Client` does not know nor care whether its `Component` reference is a single `Leaf` object or a `Composite` object at the root of a tree with thousands of objects within it.
 * There is no `Configurer` in the GoF’s design.
 This is probably my sole issue, since I feel this is a near perfect design pattern.
 Most `Leaf` classes have limited agency.
 They will provide a snippet functionality, but probably not too much.
 An individual Lego Brick has limited agency.
 A logic gate limited agency.
 But when configured appropriately, form and function emerge, such as the Lego Millennium Falcon or a fully functioning computer.
 The `Composite` may be the heart of the design, but the `Configurer` is the brain.